maxpower-ndrd/nuTypeahead.js/README.md

 [nuTypeahead.js][gh-page]
 =======================

+NOTE: AS OF LAST GIT PUSH, THE LIB IS NOT IN A STABLE CONDITION.
+3cea5b8 IS THE LAST KNOWN WORKING COMMIT.

 This is a clone of the twitter typeahead.js library.
 The original author does not see it part of the project's vision that typeahead is a multi-select type library.
 Keeping in mind that the typeahead team isn't under any obligation to implement user-requested features, this project was forked to support: